Thermal expansion

 Temperature is a monotonic function of the average molecular kinetic energy of a substance.
 When a substance is heated, the kinetic energy of its molecules increases.
 Thus, the molecules begin moving more and usually maintain a greater average separation.
 Materials which contract with increasing temperature are unusual; this effect is limited in size, and only occurs within limited temperature ranges (see examples below).
 The degree of expansion divided by the change in temperature is called the material’s coefficient of thermal expansion and generally varies with temperature.

-This description pertains to the behavior of molecules and requires interpretation at the atomic level.
-Do atoms and nuclei also exhibit the same type of spherical vibration?
+This description relates to molecular behavior and requires atomic-level interpretation.
+Do atoms and nuclei exhibit the same type of spherical vibrations?

 The Dutch Paradigm provides another model for understanding thermal expansion.